 Nathan Leindecker posted it going under the Ambasader Bridge.

-Nathan, here is a picture that my husband had years ago when he worked on all of these boats.
+Sandy Rogers Meinel commented on Nathan's post Nathan, here is a picture that my husband had years ago when he worked on all of these boats. |

 Michael Chase posted a drone photo as it passed Windsor.
 He also posted 2 photos of it docked and one of it in Livingstone Channel.

-"In with the new and out with the old".
+Brad Wood Photography posted "In with the new and out with the old".
 This morning, one of the oldest ships, the S.T.
 Crapo, came into Port Colborne, Ontario, Canada, to rest and end its 95-year journey.
 As it approached, from out of the dark, came the Great Lakes newest and largest cruise ship, the Viking Octantis.
 It swiftly sailed past the, once steam powered, S.T.
 Crapo and dropped off a group of modern explorers from, around the world, to discover Niagara.
 Times are certainly changing, and we seem to be in a rush to try and keep up!
 Imagine what the next 100 years will bring, and what it will leave behind!!!
+Brad Wood Photography also posted |

 On Sep 29, 2022, it arrived at its destination.

-It was the end of another era, early this morning, as the S.T.
+1 of 6 photos posted by Brad Wood Photography It was the end of another era, early this morning, as the S.T.
 Crapo was towed in off Lake Erie and tied up at Marine Recycling Corporation(ex-I.M.S.), Port Colborne, Ontario, Canada.
 The S.T.
 Crapo was built and launched in 1927, for the Huron Transportation Co. (a division of Huron Portland Cement Co.)
 She was named to honor the co-founder of the company, Mr. Stanford Tappan Crapo.
 She was converted, from burning coal to burning diesel, to heat her steam boiler, in 1994/95, and at that time, was last hand-fired, coal powered vessel to operate on the Great Lakes.
 She was taken out of service in 1996, but operated once in October 2005, when she was towed to Alpena, MI for a load of cement.
 Since then, she has been tied up in Green Bay, WI and used as a stationary cement storage barge.
+She was pulled up against the shore in front of Manistee and Ojibway, to await her turn to be recycled.
+In front of her is the last remains of the Paul H. Towsend, that was also registered in Cleveland, Ohio, and is currently in her final stages of being recycled.
+May the S.T.
+Crapo live on in the memories of all those lives that she touched, in so many different ways. (history from the Boatnerd website) |

 Bill Jr Salton posted three photos with the comment: "With S.T.
 Crapo secured in position at the base of Marine Recycling Corp's haul-out ramp, tugs John D, Seahound, and Charlie E repositioned Ojibway next to her in preparation for recycling."